 With some forms of data, you might find visualization easier, so we are providing some market research examples of visualization of data.
 Let’s look at some common visualization methods.

 The flow model is simply a visual representation of how interactions occur.
-The following picture is an example of the behavioral flow for website visitors of a company in Google Analytics.
+Check out the behavioral flow for website visitors in Google Analytics.
 This model can be useful for establishing where issues occur and how processes work.

 An affinity diagram is used to group people, businesses, or other items together by a common feature.
 For instance, you might group by male and female, profession, or age.
 This can make it easier to tell whether one group tends to prefer your product or service more than another group does.